Using Qualified Opportunity Zones to Eliminate Capital Gains Taxes

-Your accountant just assembled your 2018 tax bill and calculated $150,000 in short-term gains and another $300,000 in long-term gains.
+Your accountant just assembled your 2018 federal income tax return and calculated $150,000 in short-term gains and another $300,000 in long-term gains.
 Short-term gains are taxed at 37% at the highest federal level and long-term gains are taxed at 20%, bringing your entire tax liability to about $115,000.
 However, if you were to invest all your gains ($450,000) into a Qualified Opportunity Zone Fund, your tax liability on this amount would be $0 this year.

 Get real estate investing articles once a month.

 QOZ fund investors receive a full deferral on both long-term and short-term capital gains.
-Plus, you don’t have to net gains against losses on your individual tax return.
+Plus, you don’t have to net eligible gains against losses on your individual tax return.
 For example, if one of your investments made $300,000 and another investment lost $300,000, then you can elect to invest the $300,000 gain and take a $300,000 loss on your 2018 taxes today.
 Eventually, you will have to pay those taxes, but not until the year 2026.
 And, depending on the year in which you make the investment, you might only be obligated to pay 85% of today’s tax liability.